xyliatgithub/IntroInfoSec-2026/Lab4_New/README.md

 ## Submission Details

-- Two .ipynb files per group (include all code, plots, answers to all Questions/Tasks inside the notebook.).
+- Two .ipynb files per team.
+Include all code, plots, answers to all Questions/Tasks inside the notebook files.
+Compress the two files into a .zip file for submission.
-- Include group member names at the top of the notebook.
 - Only typed reports are accepted.

 ## Grading (50 pts)